dendibakh/perf-book/chapters/8-Optimizing-Memory-Accesses/8-2 Cache-Friendly Data Structures.md

 ### Aligning and Padding. {#sec:secMemAlign}

-A variable is accessed most efficiently if it is stored at a memory address, which is divisible by the size of the variable.
+A variable is accessed most efficiently if it is stored at a memory address that is divisible by the size of the variable.
 In C++, it is called *natural alignment*, which occurs by default for fundamental data types, such as integer, float, or double.
 When you declare variables of these types, the compiler ensures that they are stored in memory at addresses that are multiples of their size.
 In contrast, arrays, structs and classes may require special alignment.

 It is typical for a SIMD code to load large chunks of data using a single load operation.
 Sometimes, such requests load data that starts on one cache line and end in the next cache line.
 In this case, fetching data requires two cache line reads.
 It also requires using so-called *split registers*, which keep the two parts and once both parts are fetched, they are combined into a single register.
 In the literature, you can encounter the term a *misaligned* or a *split* load to describe such a situation.
 Split loads may incur performance penalties, if many split loads in a row consume all available split registers.
 Intel's TMA methodology tracks this with the `Memory_Bound -> L1_Bound -> Split Loads` metric.